 I’d like to leave you with one final tip.
 Do yourself a favor and visit the beaches during the day, and for the sunset.
 You’ll see the water and sand in various shades of dynamic color.

-- Stay within walking distance to Front Street in the capital city of Hamilton at the romantic Royal Palms Hotel.
+- Stay in the City of Hamilton: Stay within walking distance of Front Street in the capital city of Hamilton at the romantic Royal Palms Hotel.
+Gorgeous rooms and a well-manicured property make for a luxurious stay in paradise.

-- Skys the limit when staying in Bermuda.
-For a luxury destination with a private beach, look no further than The Loren at Pink Beach.
+- Luxurious Seaside Resort: The sky is the limit when staying in Bermuda.
+For the premier luxury destination with a private beach, look no further than The Loren at Pink Beach.